 There is an acceptable rate of weight loss over time that will help prevent the loss of muscle.
 This magic percentage is somewhere in the realm of 0.7-1% of total body weight per week.
 The slower you lose weight, the more muscle you will maintain over the course of a diet.
 Most people want to get that summer body by the end of June so we really only have a few months to go.

 To be brutally honest, most people probably have more weight to lose than they think to get the swimsuit body they want.
-So,10% of your body weight is a good reasonable number to shoot for; though it might not get you in photoshoot shape, you will look and feel good on the beach.
+However, 10% of your body weight is a good reasonable number to shoot for; though it might not get you in photo-shoot shape, you will look and feel good on the beach.
 Taking that into account, let's assume you can lose weight at the high end of this rate, close to 1%.
 If you weight 200lbs and want to lose 20lbs, then you will have to be dieting for 10 weeks or 2.5 months if you want to lose as little muscle as possible.
 If you start now, 2.5 months puts us into July - August, right when the sun starts coming out around here ;)